 Don’t stay longer than your three hours, or you may return to a large parking bill.
 The first hour after the validation ends is $25, and then it’s $10 an hour for each hour after that (up to a $65 maximum).
 You may as well park in the theme park lots for $30 per day if you plan to stay much longer after your three hours.

 If you have a theme park ticket and reservation for the same day you dine, we suggest parking at a Disneyland theme park lot.
-The parking structures are a short walk along a pedestrian ramp from the second story of Pixar Pals parking structure.
+The parking structures are about a 10-minute walk along a pedestrian ramp from the second story of Pixar Pals parking structure.
 The Toy Story lot off Harbor Boulevard has buses that drop you off on the other side of the theme park entrances and then you’ll walk through Downtown Disney to get to the Disneyland Hotel.
 You’ll have to go through security after leaving the hotel to enter Downtown Disney to get to the parks so don't bring any selfie sticks or other banned items with you.